nokunato/Data-Analysis-Portfolio-Projects/README.md

 # Isaac Portfolio Projects Repository

-This repository will hold all my portfolio projects I currently work on and have worked on in the past.
+This repository holds all my Data Analytics portfolio projects I currently work on and have worked on in the past.

 Have fun going through them!